Skip to content

 The decent owners of the funeral home urged me to get a license, so I did.
 Though I had studied art mostly in high school and had no plans for college, I had to do two years before going to mortuary school.
 While I had avoided all science earlier I fell in love with it in junior college, especially chemistry and anatomy.
 The reliable marvels of the actual structure of matter and life amazed and intrigued me.
 I liked college-level learning so much that I returned after mortuary school to work on a bachelor’s degree.

-By then I had started attending a Unitarian church, attracted by a sermon about sex on Mother’s Day.
+By then I had started attending a Unitarian church, attracted by a sermon about sex by Bob Marshall on Mother’s Day.
 Thoughtful sermons were the center of the Sunday service.
 Unitarians welcome and practice philosophical and social inquiry, honoring reasonable investigation and skepticism of religious claims.
 By the time I graduated (with honors in psychology and philosophy), I decided to leave funeral directing and become a Unitarian minister.
-Funeral directing can be a decent profession and was where I worked, but it was rarified, dwelling always on bodies and grief.
+Funeral directing can be a decent profession, like where I worked, but it was rarified, dwelling always on bodies and grief.
 I wanted to take on the larger life that includes death while transcending it.

 The seminary was very dynamic during those revolutionary years.
 The school (Meadville Lombard Theological School), supposedly liberal, was really fairly stuffy, though it was located at the famous University of Chicago.
 ML at UCMircea Eliade, founder of the History of Religions, had his office in our seminary.
 (The Unitarians once held all four corners of 57th and Woodlawn.
 Now they’re down to one.)